cilium/cilium/Documentation/network/clustermesh/aks-clustermesh-prep.rst

 Peering virtual networks
 ########################

 Virtual networks can't connect to each other by default.
-We can enable cross VNet communication by creating bi-directional "peering".
+You can enable cross VNet communication by creating bi-directional "peering".

-We will start by creating a peering from cluster one to cluster two using the following commands.
+Create a peering from cluster one to cluster two using the following commands.

 .. code-block:: bash